City Wall of Nanjing: Construction

 Different from ancient city walls in Beijing and Xi'an, its design and construction was unique and changed the old ways of equilibrium and symmetry.
-The construction concentrated on military defence because the city was at the foot of a mountain—a natural barrier to control the commanding elevation with the river as its natural city moat.
-Because of this, the 60-square-kilometre Nanjing city became strategically located and difficult to reach.
+The construction concentrated on military defenses because the city was at the foot of a mountain—a natural barrier to control the commanding elevation with the river as its natural city moat.
+Because of this, the city itself became strategically situated, if not inaccessible.

 The wall belonged to a military defensive system too.
 The difference was that it adopted a winding, free style, based on the city's complicated topography.
 Construction of the Beijing and the Xi'an city walls was in the ancient style of square or rectangular design.
-When it was built by the second son of Emperor Zhu Yuanzhang, the 12-kilometre long Xi'an city wall became the seat of local government.
+When it was built by the second son of Emperor Zhu Yuanzhang, the 12-kilometer-long Xi'an city wall became the seat of local government.
 It could not match the scale of the capital Nanjing at that time.